Mincelot/mobile_app_assignment/deliverables/product.md

 We classified our target users in two categories:
 * Diners - people with special needs who have difficulty to fully provide for themselves, such as elderly and people with disabilities.
 Another group in this category are people with time shortage due to busy daily schedule, who usually order-in or eat out for lack of time or energy.
 Diners, also include people who are hosting parties, events, and they can have high-quality dining/beverage service at a place of their choosing.
-* Service Providers(bartenders, chefs, pastry chefs) - food enthusiasts, new grads that have little-to-no experience in service sector and big ambitions.
-Chefs who are always looking for room for improvement, expanding their horizon by making specialized meals for special needs of our customers.
+* Service Providers(bartenders, chefs, pastry chefs) - food enthusiasts, new grads that have little-to-no experience in the service sector and big ambitions.
+Chefs who are always looking for the room to improve and expanding their horizon by making specialized meals for special needs of our customers.

 A chef that just finish his/her degree and is excited to start his/her career yet continuously hitting walls because most of the dream restaurant requires porfilio.
 A person with disability is forced to eat fast foods everyday due to the inability to cook and needs healthy food.